-These new requirements are designed to help students begin to think historically—and culturally---about their concentration work.
+This requirement is designed to help students think historically—and culturally---about their concentration work.
 To that end, students are required to take at least 4 units of coursework in the 'pre-modern' period, 4 units in the 'early modern' period, and 4 units in ‘global cultures.’

 It is important to understand that 'pre-modern' and 'early modern' are categories created by Western scholars to describe cultural, political, social, and economic differences across vast periods of time.
 For this reason, these categories are not fixed, and they vary across disciplines and geographic regions.
 In other words, while the terms 'pre-modern' and 'early modern' can be useful for exploring the diversity and development of ideas across time, they also invite debate, discussion, and interrogation.